Annual Budget Vote & Trustee Election

 Why does the library need to hold a vote?

 Libraries are free to use but not free to operate.
 The cost of ebooks and digital materials is higher for libraries than for regular customers.
-Rising costs of medical insurance, retirement, and New York State’s mandated minimum wage increases have significantly impacted our operating budget.
+Rising costs of medical insurance, retirement, and inflation have challenged our budget.

 Didn’t you just go out for a vote?

 Yes, the library holds an annual operating budget vote each spring, which includes a Trustee election.
-Trustees are elected by the Beacon City School District.
 For more information, please contact Gillian Murphy.

 I don’t use the library, why should I support it?

 Libraries offer more than just books!
-Our library provides streaming movies, downloadable audiobooks, ebooks, digital magazines, museum passes, and more.
-We are applying to become a U.S. Passport Acceptance Facility and have a robust Library of Things, where you can borrow items like a power washer, rake, or sewing machine.
+Our library provides hours of educational and fun programming, streaming movies, downloadable audiobooks, ebooks, digital magazines, museum passes, and more.
+We are an U.S. Passport Acceptance Facility and have a robust Library of Things, where you can borrow items like a power washer, rake, or sewing machine!

 What happens if the vote passes?

 The Howland Public Library will continue to provide quality services to our residents.
-Our digital collection is growing rapidly, and we offer numerous educational programs and helpful services.
+This year we would like to EXPAND LIBRARY HOURS.

 What happens if the vote fails?